Effective Use of Resources

 Also, in consideration of the impact of water shortages on the provision of materials from suppliers, we evaluate water stress conditions at major suppliers and establish items related to water resources within our Green Procurement Guidelines that all suppliers are requested to follow to promote water resource conservation throughout the supply chain.

 At Daikin, we strive to reduce water intake by ascertaining the volume of water intake at manufacturing bases and reusing wastewater to the full extent possible.
 We established the goal of reducing water consumption per unit of production by 5% in fiscal 2020 compared to a baseline comprising the average water intake between fiscal 2013–2015.
-In fiscal 2017, we reduced total water intake per unit of production throughout the Group by 8% compared to baseline through the use of wastewater recycling equipment, rainwater utilization and improved cleaning processes.
+In fiscal 2019, we significantly reduced water intake at the Kanaoka Factory of Sakai Plant, which upgraded its wastewater treatment systems, and reduced total water intake per unit of production by 16% compared to the benchmark for the entire Group.

-In addition, we established and strictly managed voluntary standards for wastewater quality that are stricter than what is required by law.
+In addition, for the water quality of wastewater, we have established unified worldwide voluntary standards that are stricter than what is required by law, and we implement these standards exactly as they are written.

 Water risk has become a pressing issue in recent years.
 Since fiscal 2014, Daikin has utilized the World Resources Institute (WRI) water risk map (Aqueduct) and the World Business Council for Sustainable Development (WBCSD) Global Water Tool to conduct surveys in water-stressed regions, confirming that operations are taking place in two water-stressed regions: India and China.
 We have implemented countermeasures including the addition of rainwater pits and formulated a business continuity plan (BCP) assuming scenarios in which operations are hindered due to water shortages.